Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Machine learning methods

-This is intended to help the network to focus on the physically interesting deviation of the particle velocity $v_p$ from the gas velocity $v_g$, instead of learning primarily just the background flow.
-To evaluate the effectiveness of this strategy, we also trained the network directly on $v_p$ (later, UNET-V) and compared it against that on $v_{rel}$.
-Details of this comparison can be found in \S\ref{sec:normal_particle_velc_prediction}.
+where $\vec v_g$ is the gas velocity, $\vec v_p$ is the particle velocity, and $\vec v_{rel}$ is the relative velocity.
+The motivation for this is to try to prevent the bulk gas velocity $\vec v_g$ from masking the fine details of the particle velocity $\vec v_p$ by training the network (referred to later as UNET-R) on the relative velocity $\vec v_{rel}$.
+Intuitively, this helps the network focus on the physically interesting differences between the particle and gas velocities, instead of learning to copy the background flow.
+To evaluate the effectiveness of this strategy, we also trained a network directly on $\vec v_p$ (later, UNET-V) and compared it against that trained on $\vec v_{rel}$.
+Details of the comparison are presented in \S\ref{sec:normal_particle_velc_prediction}.